 The Cairns Shipping Development Project aims to develop port infrastructure in order to secure a greater share of the international cruise ship market, enhance Naval capacity and improve port efficiencies.Read More

 Ports North has prepared Land Use Plans (LUPs) for all strategic port lands under its control.

 These Land Use Plans (LUPs) are approved by the Minister of Transport and must specify details of:

 Development control of strategic port land is the responsibility of Far North Queensland Ports Corporation Limited (trading as Ports North), who is also the assessment manager for developments undertaken wholly on strategic port land, under the Planning Act 2016 (Planning Act).

 Where development is proposed on land or water outside of the Port Authority's control, another State agency or entity will be the Assessment Manager.

 The boundaries of strategic port land within Ports North's LUPs have been defined so that development within any particular precinct shall be wholly contained on strategic port land, to avoid (where possible) any confusion as to who is responsible for the assessment of any development applications.

-The LUPs have been prepared as a planning documents consistent with the provisions of the PA.
+The LUPs have been prepared as a planning document consistent with the provisions of the Planning Act.
 In this way, development controls on port strategic port land will be similar in many ways to development controls on adjacent land under the control of the relevant Council.